NEH Challenge Grant Awarded! // 1.14.20

 Florida Digital Humanities Consortium Inaugural Conference // 02.10.19

-On March 29-30, 2019, the University of North Florida (UNF) will host the inaugural statewide conference of the Florida Digital Humanities Consortium (FLDH).
-The conference will be held in the John A. Delaney Student Union at the University of North Florida, 1 UNF Dr., Bldg.
+On March 29-30, 2019, the University of North Florida (UNF) hosted the inaugural statewide conference of the Florida Digital Humanities Consortium (FLDH).
+The conference was held in the John A. Delaney Student Union at the University of North Florida, 1 UNF Dr., Bldg.
 58, Jacksonville, Florida.

 Historical Agricultural News @ Digitorium // 11.09.18